From my book Frozen Moments—Poverty is the biggest crime.

 With each threat from Mr. Jain by a wrestler-type dhoti-kurta-clad man, a gathering of workers shouted in a frenzy, “Jain, Murdabad (Down), Murdabad (Down).”

 After threatening Mr. Jain, a dhoti-kurta-clad person addressed the gathering of workers, “My dear brothers, I have told everything to Jain.
-After this, if he troubles any of my brother-workers, I promise I will not spare him.
-It is a warning to other officers as well.”

 Workers were shouting in a full frenzy now, “Inqilab, Zindabad (Long live the revolution).”